 UK tax on income

-Net rental income after deductions (see below) is chargeable to UK income tax and calculated on an accruals basis.
-The rate of income tax depends on the type of investor.
-Offshore companies are subject to a 20% rate.
+Net rental income after deductions (see below) is chargeable to UK tax and calculated on an accruals basis.
 Non-resident individuals and trusts are subject to progressive income tax rates of up to 45%.
+Offshore companies are currently subject to tax at 20% (17% expected from April 2020).

 Annual tax on enveloped dwellings (ATED)

-Interest on loans incurred wholly and exclusively for a UK rental business is generally deductible in calculating taxable income.
+Interest on loans incurred wholly and exclusively for a UK rental business generally attracts tax relief.
 Restrictions apply where the rate charged is not at ‘arm’s length’ and on commercial terms.

 Interest payments may be subject to withholding at a rate of up to 20%.
 Structuring debt to take advantage of exemptions may be possible.

 Generally, depreciation is not deductible from taxable income.
-Tax depreciation may be available for some fixtures, plant and machinery in commercial properties and certain multiple occupancy residential properties.
+Tax depreciation may be available for some fixtures, plant and machinery in commercial properties and some residential properties.

-Determining what amounts can be claimed on a property acquisition or refurbishment project can be complex and, where previously claimed, the benefit of tax depreciation can be withdrawn on a disposal of the property.
+Determining the qualifying amount on an acquisition or refurbishment project can be complex and amounts claimed can be withdrawn on a disposal of the property.
 Specific advice on acquisitions and disposals is essential.

 Repairs and renewals